 Kevin Parker, Independent

 Claxton Parish Pit Trust is a registered charity 243172.
 The Trust receives income from three assets.
-Ducan’s Marsh, a Site of Scientific Interest, for which grants are received from Natural England as well as grazing rent.
+Ducan’s Marsh, a Site of Special Scientific Interest, for which grants are received from Natural England as well as grazing rent.
 Number 3 the Warren which is a semi-detached house in the village which is let.
-The allotments are leased from the Claxton Manor Estate and administered by the Trust on behalf of the parish.
+The allotments, which are leased from the Claxton Manor Estate and administered by the Trust on behalf of the parish.
 In addition the Trust shares income from the solar panels which are fitted to the Village Hall which were funded by the Trust.

 Subject to payment of the expenses (maintaining the properties and meeting all other outgoings payable in their respect and charges and expenses incidental to administration and management of the charity) the Trustees shall apply the income of the charity for the charitable purpose for the general benefit of the inhabitants of the Parish of Claxton.
 (Quote from Charity Commission).